 Step 2 – Install Exalate on Zendesk

-After you log in to your Zendesk account, click on the cog icon on the left-hand menu.
+Or log in to your Zendesk account and click on the cog icon on the left-hand menu.
 Under “Apps” select “Marketplace”.

 Find Exalate by entering it in the search box.
-You will find an “Install” button next to the app.
+You will see an “Install” button next to the app.

-You will then be asked to select an account.
-This is applicable in case you have multiple ones.
+You will see a prompt to select an account.
+This is applicable in case you have multiple accounts.
 Select the account you want to install the app with.
-It can be an account from an existing user or you can create a completely new one for Exalate.
+It can be an account from an existing user, or you can create a completely new one for Exalate.

 In the email, click “Verify Exalate instance” and you will be redirected to the Zendesk portal.

 Now that we have installed Exalate on both Salesforce and Zendesk, we can establish a Salesforce Zendesk integration.
-To do so, one side initiates the connection and the other side accepts it.
-Once the connection has been established, information can be passed between them according to the conditions specified.
+To do so, one side initiates the connection, and the other side accepts it.
+Once the connection is ready, both sides can now share information according to the conditions specified.

 You can start initiating the connection from either Salesforce or Zendesk.
-For this guide, I start with Salesforce.
+For this guide, I’ll start with Zendesk.

 On the next screen, enter the destination instance URL.
-Since I am initiating from the Salesforce side, the destination URL will be the Zendesk instance.
+Since I am initiating from the Zendesk side, the destination URL will be the Salesforce instance.

-Exalate will now perform a quick check to see if it’s been installed on the destination side.
+Exalate will now perform a quick check to see if an instance exists on the destination side.
 If yes, then you get additional selection options.

 These include selecting the mode of connection.